nimbella/docs/docs/nim-cmd.md

 ```

 This command provides a quick way to create an individual action, not connected to a project.
 However, [a project with a single action in it](single-action-example.md), while bulkier, allows for future extension as you add more actions and web content to your application.

+The action being created must not already exist.
+If you wish to modify an existing action, use [nim action update](#nim-package-update-packagename).

+#### ACTIONNAME

+Provides the name of the action.
+Action names in the current namespace
+consist of one or two segments separated by a slash (/) character.
+Each segment conforms to these rules.

+* The first character must be an alphanumeric character, or an underscore.
+* The subsequent characters can be alphanumeric, spaces, or any of the following: `_`, `@`, `.`, `-`.
+* The last character can't be a space.

+When there are two segments to the name, the first denotes the package containing the action.

+Although it is the first argument, the `ACTIONNAME` may be omitted, causing the `ACTIONPATH` to be the first argument.

+#### ACTIONPATH

+Provides a location in the local file system where the code of the action is to be found.

 ---
 ## `nim action delete ACTIONNAME`